 - First, fill a tall glass halfway with ice.

-- Then, pour the grenadine over the ice, followed by the lemon-lime soda.
+- Then, pour the grenadine over the ice.

 - Finally, garnish with maraschino cherries and serve.